aws-samples/serverless-patterns/alb-path-based-route-lambda-tf/README.md

 ## Cleanup

-1. To delete the stack, run:
+1. To delete the resources, run:
     ```bash
     terraform destroy --auto-approve
     ```